MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 #### Set up a fulfillment strategy

-To define a strategy, follow these steps.
+To define a strategy, follow these steps:

 1. On the **Fulfillment settings** page, under **Strategies**, select **Manage**.
 1. Select **New**.